mrsanford/Project-Penney/README.md

     - helpers.py
     - processing.py
     - visualization.py
-- **/data** - stores the shuffled decks and seeds for loading and processing
+- **/data** - contains the master .csv file with aggregate game stats including P1 and P2 combinations, wins by tricks and cards for P1 and P2, and draws by tricks and cards, and a deck_id column; additionally, it stores the shuffled decks and seeds for loading and processing:
     - to_load/ - contains the decks waiting to be loaded
     - loaded/ - contains decks that have been processed
 - **/logs** - contains logging information and function status
 - **/plots** - stores the heatmap visualizations of game probabilty outcomes, scored on tricks and cards
-- **/results** - contains the master .csv file with aggregate game stats including P1 and P2 combinations, wins by tricks and cards for P1 and P2, and draws by tricks and cards, and a deck_id column

 ---